-Seurat spent two years on this monumental canvas, making dozens of preparatory drawings and color studies before executing the final work entirely in his signature Pointillist technique — thousands of small, methodically placed dots of pure color that the eye blends at a distance.
+Seurat’s masterpiece is a carefully developed Pointillist technique — thousands of small, methodically placed dots of pure color that the eye blends at a distance.
 The figures are stiff, almost hieratic, stripped of the casual spontaneity that characterized Impressionist scenes of modern leisure, giving the painting an eerie, timeless quality despite its ostensibly contemporary subject.
 The painting was shown at the final Impressionist exhibition and immediately established Seurat as the leader of a new movement, Neo-Impressionism, which sought to place painting on a scientific footing.

 about the artist